 Selee Ahn ’12 (History of Art): After Selee graduated from Hopkins, she attended the master’s program in history of art at Oxford University in the UK, where her concentration was media and modernity: art and mass culture.
 In Fall 2014, Selee will begin her PhD in art management at Seoul National University in Korea.

-Lydia Alcock ’12 (Psychology): Lydia started working full-time at the Smithsonian Center for Education and Museum Studies in May 2012 after first completing an internship there and working for the Center part-time during her senior year.
+Lydia Alcock ’12 (Psychology): While a Hopkins student, Lydia started the Museum Buddies program at the Homewood Museum, which lives on under the name Museum Mentors.
+Lydia started working full-time at the Smithsonian Center for Education and Museum Studies in May 2012 after first completing an internship there and working for the Center part-time during her senior year.
 She then moved to Port Discovery, a children’s museum in Baltimore, before taking a job in the advancement department of a local private school.
-While a Hopkins student, Lydia started the Museum Buddies program at the Homewood Museum, which lives on under the name Museum Mentors.
+Since 2016 Lydia has worked at Maryland Nonprofits where she is presently Director of Membership, Operations and Marketing.